cvagner/http-send-receive-files/README.md

 ```sh
 LT_ENABLED=true hsrf
 ```

+If you want a specific subdomain, set `LT_SUBDOMAIN` environment variable.

+Default localtunnel server is `https://localtunnel.me`.
+You can override it with `LT_HOST` environment variable.

 It logs the tunnel URL and password which is your public IP.
 Open the provided link in a browser on the remote system if you are able to and provide tunnel password.